asos-nizamulahmed/competency-framework/behaviours.md

 ## Coaching & Mentoring

-1. Understands the benefits of coaching & mentoring (was - Is eager to be mentored and highlights areas where further mentoring is required)
+1. <mark>Understands the benefits of coaching & mentoring (was - Is eager to be mentored and highlights areas where further mentoring is required)</mark>

-2. <mark>Actively participating in coaching & mentoring and realizes the benefits as a mentee</mark>
+2. Actively participating in coaching & mentoring and realizes the benefits as a mentee

 3. Respected as a coach or mentor<details><summary>Examples</summary>
 	- Positive feedback on coaching sessions